dokester/BayesicFitting/docs/Dimensions.md

 more points are deselected as more points are located near the edge.
 This is exactly what we want to accomplice.

+In the next section we try to find out what the optimal value for &alpha; could be.

 ## 6. Performance.

 Of course we never use one starting position to generate an ensemble of